chartjs/Chart.js/docs/01-Chart-Configuration.md

 ### Tooltip Configuration

-The title configuration is passed into the `options.tooltips` namespace.
+The tooltip configuration is passed into the `options.tooltips` namespace.
 The global options for the chart tooltips is defined in `Chart.defaults.global.tooltips`.

 Name | Type | Default | Description
 --- | --- | --- | ---